 What else should I know about the ceremony?

-Greening up graduation: For the last three years, a group of student volunteers have worked to reduce waste at Commencement ceremonies.
-This year they'll continue to reduce the number of single-use bottles, while also working to minimize the number of disposable coffee cups.
-Look for water stations in Redwood Bowl to refill your reusable water bottles.
+Greening up graduation: In an effort to reduce waste at the Commencement ceremonies Take Back the Tap will continue to reduce the number of single-use bottles, while also minimizing the number of compostable water and coffee cups.
+Look for drinking fountains at the south end of Redwood Bowl and water stations throughout the Bowl to refill your reusable water bottles.
 Vendors will be selling discounted water canteens and souvenir coffee cups, complete with unlimited refills.

 Pledge Alliance: Green ribbons may be worn by graduates to symbolize their support of the Graduation Pledge of Social and Environmental Responsibility, a Commencement tradition that started at HSU in 1987.
 The pledge has been adopted by hundreds of universities worldwide, and reads: